HieroglyphsEverywhere/UMdC/README.md

 ## Coding Manual for Egyptian Hieroglyphic in Unicode

-UMdC (Unicode MdC) aims to provides guidelines for encoding Egyptian Hieroglyphic and related scripts In Unicode using plain text with lightweight mark-up.
+UMdC (Unicode MdC) aims to provides guidelines for encoding Egyptian Hieroglyphic and related scripts In Unicode using plain text with optional lightweight mark-up.

 This GitHub project is the central point for development of UMdC and associated resources.
 Features of UMdC are still in a discussion phase so everything here should be regarded as preliminary and subject to change.